DewerseB/snake-svelte/README.md

 - step5: Game loop and movements logic
 - step6: Collision logic and game lost screen
 - step7: Eating and growing logic with bonuses (score, restart button)

+#### Build branch

+A static branch to deploy a demo on GitHub pages.